HTC 11 (2017): Everything you need to know

-Everything you need to know about the HTC 11
+All you need to know about the HTC 11

-The HTC 11 is almost certainly less than a year away, so here’s what we know about the HTC 11 release date, specs, and price, plus all the latest news and rumours.
+The HTC 11 is almost certainly less than a year away, so here’s all we know about the HTC 11 release date, specs, and price, plus all the latest news and rumours.

-(Update: 21 December 2016): HTC has announced a product launch set for January 12, 2017, but will it mark the arrival of the HTC 11?
-Read on for more info.

-It may not have earned our Phone of the Year award, but we were suitably impressed by this year’s HTC flagship, the HTC 10.
-We loved the iconic design, slick Android skin and great audio quality, and were sold on the great selfie camera and fast charging.
+The HTC 10 was a return to form for HTC, with an iconic design, slick Android skin and great audio quality.
 That’s why we’re already looking forward to what’s coming next out of HTC HQ.

-The usual tipsters have been relatively sedated when it comes to HTC 11 rumours, so we’re largely in the dark for now.
-But there’s plenty of educated guesswork to be done, which you’ll find below.
+But when it comes to HTC 11 rumours, things aren't quite as clear as we'd hoped, so we’re largely in the dark for now.
+While some have suggested HTC will launch a new phablet, known as the Ocean Note, as it's next big smartphone release, others say the HTC 11 will indeed be the new flagship device.

+Some rumours claim HTC will launch the Ocean Note along with two mid-range devices, while others have stated the Ocean Note will arrive alongside the HTC 11, known as the HTC Ocean.

-Read on for all the latest news, rumours and speculation on the HTC 11, HTC’s flagship smartphone for 2017.
+Whatever the case, there's not long to wait until all is revealed.
+For the time being, read on for all the latest news, rumours and speculation on the HTC 11, HTC’s flagship smartphone for 2017.

 Latest HTC 11 News

-Note: (Update: 9 January 2016): HTC's January 12 event is almost here but will it mark the arrival of the HTC 11?
-Read on for more info.